avneet723/SpecWeb/README.md

 SpecWeb
 =======

-Repo for website developer for Spec Translations.
+Repo for web-development for Spec Translations.

 Creating a gmail account to be used for all purposes. (spectranslations@gmail.com)
 ==========